 1. Understand what you are dealing with

 Triggers for work-related stress will vary from one organisation to another.
 In one it may be poor communication and employees feeling they have no voice, while in another unrealistic targets and under-staffing may be the issue.
 Another research survey out this week, from Brickendon, suggests that the rise of hot-desking is also causing stress, with over 80 per cent of employees surveyed saying that issues like not knowing where they can sit and wasting time setting up a computer were negatively affecting their mental health.
 Understanding the root cause of the problem is the first step to trying to tackle it.
-Exit interviews, staff surveys and focus groups can all help to give you a picture of what’s behind work-related stress and whether it’s an organisation-wide issue or a problem that’s more prevalent in some areas than others.
+HR systems can assist with exit interviews, staff surveys and focus groups, which can all help to give you a picture of what’s behind work-related stress and whether it’s an organisation-wide issue or a problem that’s more prevalent in some areas than others.
 Identifying the key issues will help HR target action appropriately and ensure that any investment made is well spent.

 2. Get senior leaders on board